-“Christian bands should pay for band members’ meals (that are not provided by the venue) when on the road.”
+“The band should pay for the band member’s meals (that are not provided by the venue) when on the road.”

-This sounds like an easy concept, but has frequently caused problems within Christian bands.
-For example: What happens when one member consistently orders appetizers and steaks while other members order less expensive meals to hold expenses down?
-And, who exactly qualifies to have their meals paid for: roadies, merch maidens, spouses?
+This sounds like an easy concept, but it has frequently caused problems within bands.
+For example, what happens when one member consistently orders appetizers and steaks while other members order less expensive meals to hold expenses down?
+And, who exactly qualifies to have their meals paid for—roadies, merch maidens, spouses?
 What do you do when the band does not have enough money to cover the bill?
 If you eat at a nicer place—who pays the tip?